betagouv/ai-cli/templates/.ai/commands/ai-cli-init.md

 3. **EXTRACT CONTENT**: Map documentation to context files
    - Analyze each documentation file for sections
+   - **FOR .ai/context FILES**: Treat as valid documentation sources, extract and organize their content
+   - **FOR .mdc FILES**: Process them as markdown files (same rules apply)
    - Match sections to appropriate context files:

      **ARCHITECTURE.md**: